[Update added 12/07/2017 —

 Long before I joined AERC’s Education Committee, I’ve been a teacher.

 I come by it genetically, I think.
 My mother was a third grade teacher and my Dad has a gift for sharing ideas and telling stories to illustrate a point.
-So I combined my passion for horses and teaching by becoming a certified riding instructor during college before realizing that health insurance and a steady income were going to be beneficial to a theoretical ‘grown up.’
+So I combined my passion for horses and teaching by becoming a certified riding instructor during college before realizing that health insurance and a steady income were going to be beneficial to becoming a theoretical ‘grown up.’

 But even as my career changed and evolved to what it is today, teaching has been what I love to do.
 I think part of it is because I am addicted to learning; I sometimes think I got caught in the intellectual curiosity of a 4th grader.
 I want to know why and how.